-RoActemra 162 mg is supplied in 0.9 mL of solution for injection as a pack of 4 single use pre-filled syringes.
+RoActemra 162 mg is supplied in 0.9 mL of solution for injection as a pack of 4 single use pre-filled syringes or pre-filled pens.
 The following should be considered before administration:

-- The pre-filled syringes should be stored at 2-8°C and should not be frozen - The pre-filled syringes should be kept in the outer carton to protect them from light and should be kept dry.
-The pre-filled syringes should be kept out of sight and reach of children - Inspect the pre-filled syringe visually for particulate matter and decolouration prior to administration.
-Do not use if the medicine is cloudy or contains particles, is any colour besides colourless to slightly yellowish, or if any part of the pre-filled syringe appears to be damaged - Once removed from the refrigerator, RoActemra SC must be administered within 8 hours and should not be kept above 30°C - After removing the pre-filled syringe from the refrigerator: - The pre-filled syringe should be allowed to reach room temperature (18-28°C) by waiting for 25 to 30 minutes before injecting RoActemra 162 mg/0.9 mL.
+- The pre-filled syringes or pre-filled pens should be stored at 2-8°C and should not be frozen - The pre-filled syringes or pre-filled pens should be kept in the outer carton to protect them from light and should be kept dry.
+The pre-filled syringes or pre-filled pens should be kept out of sight and reach of children - Inspect the pre-filled syringe or pre-filled pen visually for particulate matter and decolouration prior to administration.
+Do not use if the medicine is cloudy or contains particles, is any colour besides colourless to slightly yellowish, or if any part of the pre-filled syringe or pre-filled pen appears to be damaged - Once removed from the refrigerator, RoActemra SC must be administered within 8 hours and should not be kept above 30°C - After removing the pre-filled syringe from the refrigerator: - The pre-filled syringe should be allowed to reach room temperature (18-28°C) by waiting for 25 to 30 minutes before injecting RoActemra 162 mg/0.9 mL.
 Do not warm up the pre-filled syringe in any other way - After removing the needle cap, the syringe must be used within 5 minutes to prevent the medicine from drying out and blocking the needle.
 If the pre-filled syringe is not used within 5 minutes of removing the cap, you must dispose of it in a puncture resistant container and use a new pre-filled syringe.
-Never re-attach the needle cap after removal. - The pre-filled syringe should not be shaken - If following insertion of the needle you cannot depress the plunger, you must dispose of the pre-filled syringe in a puncture resistant container and use a new pre-filled syringe. - After proper training in injection technique, patients may self-inject with RoActemra if you determine that it is appropriate
+Never re-attach the needle cap after removal. - If following insertion of the needle you cannot depress the plunger, you must dispose of the pre-filled syringe in a puncture resistant container and use a new pre-filled syringe. - After removing the pre-filled pen from the refrigerator: - The pre-filled pen should be allowed to reach room temperature (18-28°C) by waiting for 45 minutes before injecting RoActemra 162 mg/0.9 mL.
+Do not warm up the pre-filled pen in any other way - After removing the needle cap, the syringe must be used within 3 minutes to prevent the medicine from drying out and blocking the needle.
+If the pre-filled pen is not used within 3 minutes of removing the cap, you must dispose of it in a puncture resistant container and use a new pre-filled pen.
+Never re-attach the needle cap after removal.